bowo1698/masbayes/README.md

 ## Want to help us?

-Contributions are welcome!
+Contributions are welcome and very beneficial!
-You can email me to improve Rust, add new model implementation, documentation, benchmarks, or bug reporting.
-I will appreciate!
+You can email me to improve the Rust implementation, add a new model, documentation, benchmarks, or bug reporting.
+I will appreciate, really!

 ---